• Home

 Step 4: Make the syrup

-Add the sugar and water to the large saucepan and bring to a boil over medium-high heat to dissolve sugar, keep warm.
+Add the sugar and water to the large saucepan and bring to a boil over medium-high heat to dissolve sugar, reduce heat to low, and keep warm.

 Step 5: Prepare the peaches